Neely, Noel Montgomery (Noel)

 Noel’s parents both died in 1924, his father James on 7 January (aged 67) and his mother Margaret on 11 October (aged 50).

-Noel Neely had tutoring from his half-brother James who was a schoolteacher and, after leaving school, Noel worked as a clerk in the Belfast Banking Company Ltd. His hobbies were amateur dramatics, sailing and rugby.
+Noel Neely had tutoring from his half-brother James who was a schoolteacher and, after leaving school, Noel worked as a clerk in the Belfast Banking Company Ltd. He was successful in his first attempt at the bank examination from Skerry’s School, Royal Avenue, Belfast in March 1927.
+He worked in Coleraine Branch, Belfast Castle Place Branch, and Head Office.
+His hobbies included amateur dramatics, sailing, cricket, and rugby.
+He played cricket for the Bank.

 On 1 July 1936 Noel Montgomery Neely married Joan Lorimer from Helen’s Bay in Holywood Parish Church of Ireland Church (St. Philip and St. James) and they had two children: